 Please be aware of all the Green Life Volunteers rules in our Terms and Conditions.
-Green Life Volunteers expects volunteers to respect the areas in which you are working as well as your project leaders, rangers from the project, members of the community and other volunteers.
+Green Life Volunteers expects volunteers and interns to respect the areas in which you are working as well as your project leaders, members of your host families, members of the community and other volunteers / interns.
 In case you are experiences troubles or conflicts, we rather know sooner than later if there is anything that is not working for you and we want to make you as comfortable as possible.
-Having said that, we cannot stress enough that flexibility and being positive and open-minded will go a long way in ensuring an enjoyable volunteer experience.
+Having said that, we cannot stress enough that flexibility and being positive and openminded will go a long way in ensuring an enjoyable intern experience.

 Remember that you are in a Spanish speaking country.
 It is up to you to accommodate the new language and not impose your language on the locals.
-We always recommend to volunteers that the more Spanish they speak, the better their experience will be.
-If you do not speak any Spanish or if you are a beginner, you have a perfect opportunity to improve your language skills while you are on your project with the other ranger.
-On most of our projects the project coordinators and rangers speak very little to no English.
-Ask us for options to take Spanish Classes before your volunteer stay - we offer very affordable and a great Spanish school program.
+We always recommend to volunteers and interns that the more Spanish they speak, the better their experience will be.
+If you do not speak any Spanish or if you are a beginner, you have a perfect opportunity to improve your language skills during your internship and your stay at the host family.
+Ask us for options to take Spanish Classes before your internship - we offer very affordable and a great Spanish school program.